-In the Black Swan, Nina’s distorted perceptions based on fantasies and limited vision become hallucinations she believes.
+In The Black Swan, Nina’s distorted perceptions based on fantasies and limited vision become hallucinations she believes.
 Brain cells deprived of nutrition do not function normally.
-Nina believes perceptions which take her deeper into her hallucinations and guide her behavior.
+Nina believes perceptions that take her deeper into her hallucinations and guide her behavior.

-The end of the film shows the extreme of glorified and malignant romanticism based on unrealistic definition of personal perfection.
-Nina glorifies meaninglessdeath and destruction.
+The end of the film shows the extremes of glorified and malignant romanticism based on the unrealistic definition of personal perfection.
+Nina glorifies meaningless death and destruction.

 This too is anorexia.
 I think of the life force of Karen Carpenter, pouring through her voice and out of her body completely.
 It’s difficult for me to hear her beautiful singing without thinking that I am listening to a life force hemorrhage that will leave her dead.
 That is indeed, anorexia.

 The film ends where it does.
 I invite you to take it further.